Man acquitted in Air India bombings shot to death in Canada

 A witness who works a car wash in Surrey said he heard shots Thursday morning and ran outside to find Malik unconscious in his car.

+In a statement, the Integrated Homicide Investigation Team said: “We are aware of Mr. Malik’s background, though at this time we are still working to determine the motive.
+We can confirm that the shooting appears to be targeted and there is not believed to be any further risk to the public.”

+Sgt.
+Timothy Pierotti said that because the shooting took place in a residential area, police were confident witnesses would be able to help solve the crime.

-The Royal Canadian Mounted Police said in a news release that a man died in what appeared to be a targeted attack, but they did not identify the victim.
-Police said a vehicle believed to be used in the shooting was found engulfed in fire a few blocks away.
+Police said shortly after the attack that a vehicle believed to be used in the shooting was found engulfed in fire a few blocks away.

-“The investigation is in the early stages and police are still looking for the suspects and a second vehicle that may have been used as getaway vehicle,” police said in a statement.

 In Malik’s trial, British Columbia Supreme Court heard that a suitcase bomb was loaded onto a plane at Vancouver’s airport and then transferred in Toronto to Air India Flight 182.
 The aircraft crashed into the Atlantic Ocean off the coast of Ireland, killing 329 passengers and crew.